ansys/pymechanical/doc/source/user_guide_embedding/index.rst

 On either Windows or Linux, add the command line argument `-b` to run the script in batch mode.

-**Using command line interface (cli)**
+**Using command line interface (CLI)**

 This can also be achieved in both Windows and Linux with ``ansys-mechanical`` cli from the virtual environment where ``ansys-mechanical-core`` has installed.
-Firstly activate the virtual environment and then use cli for running scripts.
-If multiple Mechanical versions are installed in the same system, then versions can be specified using ``-r`` flag.
+Firstly, activate the virtual environment and, then use CLI for running scripts.
+If multiple Mechanical versions are installed in the same system, versions can be specified using ``-r`` flag.

 .. code::